-The four specific educational goals of the School of Nursing, as identified by faculty are:
+The four specific educational goals of the School of Nursing, as identified by the faculty, are:

 - The climate and environment in the School of Nursing facilitates faculty and student research and scholarly activities.

-- A competitive market position is maintained to enroll a sufficient number of qualified students of diverse backgrounds to support the excellence of the educational programs.
+- A competitive market position is maintained with a focus on balancing the needs of qualified students of diverse backgrounds with the neccessary support to assure excellence in educational programs.

 - Contributions to the health care of people are made through an emphasis on Christian, moral, and spiritual value systems within the context of Catholic teachings.